dmbaughman/dmbaughman.github.io/about.md

                 <h3>Bootstrap</h3>
                 <p>I &hearts; Bootstrap.
 I've used Bootstrap on nearly every project I've worked on since version 2, and it is amazing.
 While I've mostly seen it used in the wild for quick-and-dirty documentation sites, I have used it almost exclusively as a starting point for creating custom designs.</p>

-                <p>The approach I take to creating custom designs with Bootstrap is to add extra LESS files which are compiled into the bootstrap.css and bootstrap-responsive.css output files.
-I put these custom files at the end so I can over-ride the default patterns when needed.
+                <p>The approach I typically take to creating custom designs with Bootstrap is to add override LESS files which are compiled into a single stylesheet.
 This approach has worked out very nicely, and ensures that I can update the core Bootstrap files fairly easily without losing all of my customizations.</p>
             </div>
         </div>
     </section>